DiRenzoM/functional-guide-to-apis/README.md

 HTTP requests can be sent in many ways, such as command line tools, programming libraries, and software applications.

-After sengin an HTTP request an HTTP response is returned.
-These can indicate that everything worked, such as a `200 OK` response, or indicate what in particular went wrong, such as a `400 Bad Request` response.
+After sending an HTTP request an HTTP response is returned.
+These can indicate that everything worked, such as a `200 OK` response, or they can indicate what in particular went wrong, such as a `400 Bad Request` response.

 [Learn more about HTTP responses here.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)